Creamy Cauliflower Mascarpone Gratin

 - ½ cup (50 g) grated Parmesan cheese

-- 2 tablespoons chopped fresh sage, rosemary or thyme (or a combination)
+- 2 tablespoons chopped rosemary, thyme or sage (or a combination)

 - 1 garlic clove, grated on a rasp grater or pressed in a garlic press